 During the IDP course, you may be referred to a NYS OASAS approved treatment provider for formal assessment and, if necessary, treatment.
 If formal assessment or treatment is needed, you will have to pay additional fees to the agency that provides those services.

 Participation in the IDP is available on a voluntary basis if you have been convicted of an alcohol or drug related driving violation, unless you have participated in the program within the last 5 years, or have been convicted of another alcohol or drug violation within 5 years of the current alcohol or drug violation.
 However, these limitations do not restrict the ability of the court to mandate participation, even if you have already attended an IDP within the previous 5 years.
 In such situations, participation will be required, yet you will not be eligible for a conditional license or privilege.

 Installation of an Ignition Interlock Device (IID) is required for all misdemeanor and felony DWI convictions in the State of New York for a minimum of six months.
 An ignition interlock device is a machine that is connected to a car’s ignition and checks the driver’s blood alcohol content level.
 The driver has to blow a breath sample into the machine to start the car and, from time to time, while the car is running.
 If alcohol is detected, the car either does not start or turns itself off.
 NY requires drivers to purchase and install their own IIDs.
 Drivers also are responsible for any costs related to the monthly fee, switching the IID to another vehicle, and uninstalling the IID.
 Driving a vehicle in violation of an ignition interlock order (without the device) is a misdemeanor crime.

-An attorney can help protect your driving privilege.
-If you seek to contest the DWI charges they can request a jury trial, challenge the evidence against you and cross-examine the government's witnesses.
-In addition, they can help you to decide if you want to testify and subpoena witnesses for your behalf.
+If you seek to contest the DWI charges a lawyer can request a jury trial, challenge the evidence against you and cross-examine the government's witnesses.
+In addition, they can help you to decide if you want to testify and subpoena witnesses on your behalf.